New in the lexicon

 Contents

-In a working world increasingly characterized by flexibility and hybrid models, desk sharing is becoming a key solution for companies: It enables more efficient use of office space, promotes collaboration, and simultaneously reduces costs.
+In a working world that is increasingly dependent on flexibility and hybrid models is characterized, desk sharing is becoming a central solution for companies: It enables more efficient use of office space, promotes collaboration and reduces costs at the same time.

-But desk sharing is much more than just sharing desks – it requires smart technologies, well-thought-out rules and an awareness of suitable framework conditions.
-In this comprehensive guide, we'll show you how to successfully implement desk sharing in your company and which tools and strategies will help you do it.
+But desk sharing is much more than sharing desks — it requires smart technologies, well-thought-out rules and an awareness of suitable framework conditions.
+In this comprehensive guide, we'll show you how to successfully introduce desk sharing in your company and which tools and strategies can help you do so.

-Desk sharing is a workplace model in which employees no longer have fixed desks but use flexible workstations.
-The concept aims to prevent office space from becoming vacant – especially in times when hybrid working models such as home office and mobile working are becoming increasingly popular.
+Desk sharing describes a workplace model in which employees no longer have fixed desks but use flexible workspaces.
+The concept is aimed at keeping office space vacant — especially in times when hybrid working models such as Home Office and mobile working become more and more popular.

-The fact that many workstations remain unused on certain days is a reality for many companies – and this results in unnecessarily high operating and rental costs.
-The goal is to use desk sharing solutions to create a modern, dynamic work culture that optimizes office utilization.
+Because the fact that many workplaces remain unused on certain days is a reality for many companies — and this results in unnecessarily high operating and rental costs.
+The aim is to use desk sharing solutions to create a modern, dynamic work culture in which office utilization is optimized.

-However, the successful implementation of desk sharing naturally places new demands on the organization.
-This makes it all the more important to offer desk sharing software or a desk sharing app that allows your employees to reserve their workstation in advance.
-This way you can easily and specifically reduce vacancies and thus costs and achieve flexible and needs-based use of your office space.
+But the successful implementation of desk sharing naturally places new demands on the organization.
+It is all the more important to have a Desk sharing software or offer a desk sharing app that allows your employees to reserve their workplace in advance.
+In this way, you can easily and specifically reduce vacancies and thus costs and create a flexible and appropriate use of your office space achieve.

 Desk sharing concepts

-However, desk sharing does not simply mean sharing desks.
-It includes various concepts and models that you can use depending on your company structure and your individual requirements.
+Desk sharing, however, does not simply mean sharing desks.
+It comprises various concepts and models that you can use depending on your company structure and your individual requirements.
 This diversity makes desk sharing systems particularly adaptable.

-Hot desking is probably the best-known desk sharing model.
-Here, workstations are not reserved in advance, but are used on a first-come, first-served basis.
-This model is particularly suitable for dynamic teams with many shifts and therefore a constantly changing staff.
-However, it requires a high level of organization to ensure that everything runs smoothly and everyone finds a suitable desk.
+Hot Desking is probably the most well-known desk sharing model.
+Here, workstations are not reserved in advance, but are used according to the “first come, first serve” principle.
+This model is particularly suitable for dynamic teams with many shifts and therefore a constantly changing cast.
+However, it requires a high level of organization so that everything runs smoothly and everyone finds a suitable desk.

 Desk sharing with home office

 This model combines desk sharing with fixed home office days.
-Having your employees at home on certain days makes it easier to share flexible workspaces.
-With this concept, it is helpful to offer desk sharing software so that your teams can reserve the desired workstation in advance.
+If your employees are at home on certain days, it makes it easier to share flexible workspaces.
+With this concept, it's helpful to offer desk sharing software so that your teams can reserve the desired workplace in advance.

 Desk Booking

-Desk booking, also known as hotelling, offers you the opportunity to organize your office space even more specifically.
-In contrast to traditional hot desking, your employees can book their workstation in advance for a longer period of time.
-This ensures a clear structure and prevents chaos in the morning when everyone is looking for a free space at the same time.
+Desk Booking, also known as hotelling, offers you the opportunity to organize your office space even more specifically.
+In contrast to classic hot desking, your employees can book their workplace in advance over a longer period of time.
+This ensures a clear structure and prevents chaos from arising in the morning when everyone is looking for a free space at the same time.

-Home zones add a personal touch to the desk sharing concept.
-While traditional desk sharing models rely heavily on changing workstations, home zones give your employees a sense of familiarity.
-Teams or departments are assigned fixed zones in which they can work flexibly without having to look for a new place every day.
+Homezones represent a personal touch in the desk sharing concept.
+While classic desk sharing models rely heavily on changing workplaces, home zones give your employees back a bit of familiarity.
+Teams or departments are assigned fixed zones in which they can work flexibly without having to search for a new place every day.

-For your employees, this means that they know where they will be working and, despite desk sharing, do not feel like visitors in their own office.
-At the same time, the basic idea of the flexible workplace model remains intact.
+For your employees, this means that they know where they are going to work and don't feel like visitors in their own office despite desk sharing.
+At the same time, the basic idea of the flexible workplace model is retained.

 Activity-Based Working

-Activity Based Working goes a step further than classic desk sharing models by categorizing workstations not only by availability, but also by activities.
-The idea is that your employees use exactly the workplace that suits their current task – be it a quiet area for concentrated work or a creative space for teamwork and brainstorming.
+Activity-Based Working goes one step further than classic desk sharing models by categorizing workplaces not only according to availability, but also according to activities.
+The idea is that your employees use exactly the workplace that suits their current task — be it a quiet area for concentrated work or a creative space for teamwork and brainstorming.

-This not only ensures higher productivity but also greater satisfaction, as everyone can work in an environment that supports their individual requirements.
-By creating different work zones such as retreats, collaborative spaces and technologically equipped areas, you create a work environment that combines flexibility and structure.
+This not only ensures higher productivity, but also for greater satisfaction, as everyone can work in an environment that supports their or their individual requirements.
+By setting up various work zones such as retreats, collaborative spaces and technically equipped areas, you create a work environment that combines flexibility and structure.

-Desk sharing is more than just a trend – it offers real solutions to the challenges that modern companies face every day.
+Desk sharing is more than just a trend — it offers real solutions to the challenges that modern companies face every day.
 The practical thing is that desk sharing can be flexibly adapted depending on the industry, working methods and goals.
-Here are some application examples:
+Here are a few examples of applications:

 Project-based teams benefit enormously from a desk sharing system.
-Your employees can meet in work zones with optimal conditions for their tasks, be it in creative areas or quiet retreats.
-This way, your teams will always find the right area to achieve success quickly and effectively.
+Your employees can meet in work zones with optimal conditions for their tasks, whether in creative areas or quiet retreats.
+In this way, your teams always find the right area to achieve success quickly and effectively.

 Use Case 2: Companies with hybrid working models

-If your company has fixed home office days, a large proportion of the desks remain unused – but not with desk sharing.
-The goal of desk sharing is to maximize the utilization of your office space.
-Employees book their workstations only on the days they are in the office, allowing for desk rotation.
-When part of the team is working from home, the other part occupies the workstations in the office.
-This way you can skillfully reduce your office space despite hybrid working models .
+If your company relies on fixed home office days, the majority of desks remain unused — but not with desk sharing.
+Because the goal of desk sharing is to maximize the utilization of your office space.
+Employees only book their workplaces on the days they are in the office, which allows desks to rotate.
+When one part of the team is working from home, the other part occupies the workplaces in the office.
+This is how you can use your office space despite hybrid working models Reduce skillfully.

 Use Case 3: Companies with limited office space

-Especially in cities with high rental costs, the efficient use of office space is essential, and open-plan offices are hardly feasible – especially for new companies and start-ups, desk sharing is therefore the ideal solution.
-With a well-organized desk sharing system, you can make optimal use of the available workstations without compromising the satisfaction of your employees.
-This creates more room for growth without having to rent additional space.
+Especially in cities with high rental costs, the efficient use of office space is essential and open-plan offices Hard to implement — desk sharing is therefore the ideal solution, especially for new companies and start-ups.
+With a well-organized desk sharing system, you can make optimal use of available workplaces without affecting employee satisfaction.
+In this way, you create more room for growth without having to rent additional space.

-Desk Sharing offers companies a variety of advantages:
+Desk sharing offers companies a wide range of benefits:

-- Efficiency and cost reduction: Flexible desk usage allows you to maximize the utilization of your office space while reducing rental and operating costs.
+- Efficiency and cost reduction: By using desks flexibly, you can maximize the utilization of your office space while reducing rental and operating costs.

-- Flexibility: Your employees can choose workstations according to their needs and activities – a benefit for the productivity of your team.
+- flexibility: Your employees can choose jobs based on their needs and activities — an advantage for productivity in your team.

-- Promoting modern working methods: With a desk sharing organizer and a clear concept, hybrid working models, such as the combination of home office and office, can be implemented smoothly.
+- Promoting modern ways of working: With a desk sharing organizer and a clear concept, hybrid work models, such as the combination of home office and office, can be implemented smoothly.

-- Sustainability: Fewer jobs mean less resource consumption – good for the environment and your budget.
+- sustainability: Fewer jobs mean lower resource consumption — good for the environment and your budget.

-In short: Desk sharing shows that you as a company are flexible, innovative and future-oriented.
-Despite its advantages, desk sharing also brings with it challenges that companies should not ignore:
+In short, desk sharing shows that you as a company are flexible, innovative and future-oriented.
+However, despite its benefits, desk sharing also presents challenges that companies should not ignore:

-- Loss of personal space: Employees who are used to a fixed desk may find sharing workspaces impersonal.
-This can lead to a decline in job satisfaction, especially in industries where individual work environments are important.
+- loss of personal space: Employees who are used to a fixed desk could find sharing workplaces impersonal.
+This can lead to a drop in job satisfaction, particularly in industries where individual work environments are important.

-- Organizational complexity: Without a well-functioning desk sharing booking system, chaos and inefficient use of office space can quickly arise.
-Tools like Flexopus are therefore indispensable for transparently displaying availability and enabling reservations.
+- Organizational complexity: Without a well-functioning desk sharing booking system, chaos and inefficient use of office space can quickly occur.
+Tools such as Flexopus are therefore essential to present availability transparently and to enable reservations.

 - Hygiene and order: In an environment where desks are used by several people, standards such as the Clean Desk Policy are essential to avoid disorder and conflicts.